f5devcentral/nginx-one-lab/docs/README.md

     ssh ubuntu@10.1.1.4
     ```

 1. Because the hostname is used as the instance's name in NGINX One, you should change it to something that that identifies the host belongs to you.
-Ensure that you are working on the NGINX Plus instance (default hostname ip-10-1-1-4), and run the following command, substituting "\<yourname\>" with a string that identifies you as the user.
+Ensure that you are working on the NGINX Plus instance (default hostname ip-10-1-1-4), and run the following command, substituting "yourname" with a string that identifies you as the user.
 Use only lowercase characters and hyphens.
 Note that the bash prompt will not update immediately; it will continue showing the previous hostname until you log out and log back in.
 This does not affect the lab.

     ```bash
-    sudo hostnamectl set-hostname <yourname>-nginx-plus
+    sudo hostnamectl set-hostname yourname-nginx-plus
     ```

     > :point_right: **Note:** If you don't change the hostname, it will appear as `ip-10-1-1-4` in the console, along with everybody else who didn't change the hostname, and you won't be able to easily identify your instance later.

 1. Observe the running NGINX instance on this machine.

-    1. If you are working from the jumphost, open the Chromium browser and navigate to <http://10.1.1.4>
+    1. If you are working from the jumphost, open the Chromium browser and navigate to `http://10.1.1.4`

     2. If you are connecting directly through UDF, locate the "NGINX Plus" component and select the "NGINX HTTP" access method.

     ![NGINX Plus demo page ](media/lab2-6.png)

 1. From the NGINX Plus instance, run the following command to install the NGINX Agent.
-Substitute \<data plane key\> with the key you saved in step 5.
+Substitute "data-plane-key" with the key you saved in step 5.
 Make sure you are working on the NGINX Plus instance; if you accidentally install on the jumphost, the installation will succeed, but there will be no NGINX instance for the agent to connect to and the instance will appear as "Offline".
 If this occurs, return to step 1 and create a new Data Plane Key.

     ```bash
-    curl https://agent.connect.nginx.com/nginx-agent/install | DATA_PLANE_KEY='<data plane key>' sh -s -- -y
+    curl https://agent.connect.nginx.com/nginx-agent/install | DATA_PLANE_KEY='data-plane-key' sh -s -- -y
     ```

     The install script will install any necessary dependencies and install the NGINX Agent with the appropriate settings for your system.
 You will see a warning about "stub_status" not being configured.
 You can ignore that warning for the moment.